dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeInLogFile()`

-Check if the log file contains the specified content.
-Path is relative to the `storage/logs` folder.
+Assert that log file contains the given message.
+The path is relative to `storage/logs` folder:

 ```php
 $this->seeInLogFile('example.log', 'Sample log message!');
 ```

-You can pass an array of expected content items:
+Also, you can pass an array of messages:

 ```php
 $this->seeInLogFile('example.log', [